Xyntopia/pydoxtools/docs/document.md

 ### embedding

-Get an embedding for the entire text
+Get a vector (embedding) for the entire text by taking the mean of the contextual embeddings of all tokens

 Can be called using: